 Project management can and has to be fun!
-The pleasure and enjoyment that comes from achieving a self-setted or given target of a project with your team, let it be big or small, is fantastic.
+The pleasure and enjoyment that comes from achieving a self-setted or given target of a project all by yourself or with your team, let it be big or small, is fantastic.

-Working in a project can, should and has to be fun!
+Working on a project can, should and has to be fun!

 With all the fun in the work, we take our concern very seriously and offer well-tried and experienced practical know-how combined with well-grounded theoretical background.
 Always focusing on the road capability.

-We have tested in practice every single tip and tool that we present here.
+We have stress-tested in practice every single tip and tool we present here.
 We are still working as project managers in the field.
 This distinguishes us from many other project management trainers.